org-mushroom-kingdom/ttn-workflows/README.md

 3. Print (echo) various environmental variables and select other variables
 4. Set the expected CHANGELOG filename based on the (caller) repository name and source branch name. (see above subsection **__Expected CHANGELOG Filename__**)
 5. Get the changed files of the pull request that triggered the workflow (i.e. the changed files of the pull request in the caller workflow's repo.).
 This is done via a Github API call.
 These files will be written to a comma-delimited string (the environmental variable `CHANGED_FILES_STR`).
-6. Uses actions/setup-python to setup Python in the Github-hosted runner, since a Python script will be called to do some of the work.
+6. Uses `actions/setup-python` to setup Python in the Github-hosted runner, since a Python script will be called to do some of the work.
-7. Checks out the org-mushroom-kingdom/ttn-workflows repo.
-This is needed because the aforemetioned Python script is in the ttn-workflows repo.
+7. Checks out the `org-mushroom-kingdom/ttn-workflows` repo.
+This is needed because the aforemetioned Python script is in the `ttn-workflows` repo.
 When this workflow is called, it is done within the context of the caller workflow's repository.
-Thus, we checkout the ttn-workflows repository to the 'ttn-workflows-repo' directory in our runner.
+Thus, we checkout the `ttn-workflows` repository to the `ttn-workflows-repo/` directory in our runner.
 We can then utilize the Python script via accessing this directory
-8. Grant execute permissions to the Python script (via the ttn-workflows-repo directory)
+8. Grant execute permissions to the Python script (via the `ttn-workflows-repo/` directory)
 9. Run the Python script: <br>
       &emsp; We provide the expected CHANGELOG filename and changed file list as arguments. <br>
       &emsp;a.
 For each changed file (LOOP): <br>
             &emsp;&emsp;- IF it begins with 'CHANGELOG': <br>
-                &emsp;&emsp;&emsp;- If true, add it to an array potential_changelog_files <br>
+                &emsp;&emsp;&emsp;- If true, add it to an array `potential_changelog_files` <br>
                 &emsp;&emsp;&emsp;- If false, do nothing <br>
       &emsp;b.
 After the changed file LOOP has finished, assess the length of potential_changelog_files: <br>
             &emsp;&emsp;- IF the length is > 1: <br>